mazenoss/capital/README.md

 # capital
-Capital Brokerage is an Insurance broker. this app is for thier clients. the client can do:
+Capital Brokerage is an Insurance broker./n this app is for thier clients. the client can do:
 1- show the insurance policies.